 The Johns Hopkins School of Education is a vibrant community of scholars dedicated to understanding and solving the most challenging problems facing education.
 Through the school’s innovative graduate and doctoral programs, students learn to address the most pressing needs of PK-12 schools.

-The Urban Teachers program at the Johns Hopkins School of Education prepares new teachers to succeed through a clinical training model as rigorous as the Johns Hopkins model for training doctors.
+The Urban Teachers program at the Johns Hopkins School of Education prepares new teachers to succeed through a clinical training model similar to the Johns Hopkins model for training doctors.
 This four-year program places aspiring teachers in urban schools for a 14-month residency prior to becoming a lead teacher; graduate coursework leading to the award of a Master of Science in Education degree, which is completed in two years and is clinically based, allowing for teachers to practice their skills immediately in the classroom; and three years of coaching and mentoring to assist in developing outstanding practice once in the field.

 Those interested in the program must go through a two-stage application process: applicants must first apply and be admitted into Urban Teachers.
 Once accepted, candidates must then apply for admission to the Johns Hopkins School of Education.

 The need for highly effective urban teachers is urgent.
 Interested in becoming a great urban teacher?
 Apply here.